 Why are my water and sewer rates different?

 Water and sewer rates are different because the water system and the sewage collection system are separate and distinct.
 Rates vary for each community depending on the size and age of the infrastructure.
-Generally, water and sewer rates are made up of three components – operating expenses, capital improvement expenses, and reserve contributions.
+Generally, water and sewer rates are made up of three components – operating expenses, capital improvement expenses, and reserve contributions (in addition to the charges for water used).

 Reserve contributions are funds collected and set aside for future expenses, emergency repairs and for cash flow.